 Fresh and herbal.
 It’s definitely noticeable when you’re applying it, but not so strong where it’s offensive.

-It’s definitely a heavier oil, but spreads easily on damp skin.
+A noticeably heavier oil, but spreads easily on damp skin.

 When applied on damp skin, it leaves a dewy finish that layers well under other products.
 However any more than 6 drops and my face starts looking shiny in a ready-to-fry-an-egg kinda way